Home Roof Types

 We Oregonians love Oregon.
 But we definitely get our share of gray skies and rain here, especially west of the Cascades.
 If you’ve been considering replacing your roof, you may wonder whether certain roof types are better suited for Oregon’s damp climate than others.
 The answer is yes!
 While no roof type is necessarily a POOR choice for this area, some are definitely better than others.
-Here are three roof types that will hold up well in Oregon’s slightly schizophrenic weather while doing an admirable job of protecting your home or building.
+Here are three of the best roof types that will hold up well in Oregon’s slightly schizophrenic weather while doing an admirable job of protecting your home or building.

 Asphalt: The vanilla ice cream of roofing materials, asphalt is extremely common and is found in all kinds of climates, including wet, dreary climates like Oregon’s.
 Snow, wind, and heavy rain are generally not an issue for asphalt roofing, which makes it a better match for the Northwest than, say, the Southwest, where hot, dry weather can shorten its lifespan by up to 40%.
 The fact that asphalt roofing is relatively inexpensive is another reason why its such a popular choice, particularly in this area.